-Churchill directed his troops to victory during WWII from this warren of underground rooms, and the Cabinet War Rooms today are almost exactly those which were closed in August 1945.
+Churchill directed his troops during WWII from this warren of underground rooms, and the Cabinet War Rooms are almost exactly as they were in August 1945.
 Take a tour through the famous rooms, then pop next door to the Churchill Museum for a fully interactive showcase of the great man's life.Read More

-Strolling along the deck of a ship that took part in the D-Day landings is hard to beat for a day out, and that's just one of the delights of the legendary HMS Belfast, moored on the Thames near Tower Bridge.
-Explore the Captain's Bridge, engine rooms and sailors' mess, then experience what life was like for her 950 crew.
-An unmissable day out.Read More
+Stroll on the deck of a ship that took part in the D-Day landings.
+That's just one of the delights of the legendary HMS Belfast, moored on the Thames near Tower Bridge.
+Explore the Captain's Bridge, engine rooms and sailors' mess, then experience what life was like for her 950 crew; an unmissable day out.Read More

-The newly refurbished Imperial War Museum tells the heart-wrenching tales of those who've lived, fought and died in conflicts from WWI to the present day.
+The newly refurbished Imperial War Museum tells the tales of those who lived, fought and died in conflicts from WWI to the present day.
 There's lots to see, from the horror of the trenches in the First World War Galleries to the hauntingly realistic Holocaust Exhibition.Read More

 Head to the National Maritime Museum to relive Britain's encounters on the high seas.
-You can see the jacket Nelson was wearing at Trafalgar, complete with the bullet-hole from that fatal shot, delve into the traditions of maritime London and try your hand at being captain in the All Hands Gallery.Read More
+See the jacket Nelson wore at Trafalgar, complete with the bullet-hole from that fatal shot; delve into the traditions of maritime London; and try your hand at being captain in the All Hands Gallery.Read More

-Navigate your way through the history of aviation, from the earliest balloon flight to the latest Eurofighter, at the Royal Airforce Museum.
-It's free to enter and houses a stunning collection of more than 100 aircraft, plus the Aeronauts Interactive Centre.
-Don't miss Our Finest Hour, the awe-inspiring audio-visual presentation of the Battle of Britain.Read More
+Navigate through the history of aviation, from the earliest balloon flight to the latest Eurofighter, at the Royal Airforce Museum.
+Discover a stunning collection of more than 100 aircraft, plus the Aeronauts Interactive Centre, and Finest Hour, the awe-inspiring audio-visual presentation of the Battle of Britain.Read More